jonglissimo/td-osc-query-server/README.md

 The bonjour/zeroconf announcement is currently not implemented.
 It seems a bit tricky to implement a DNS client in Touchdesigner.
 Unfortunately, some OSC Query clients (e.g. Vezér) do not provide an option to input IP + port for OSC Query servers.

-### Bi-directional communication

-The OSCQuery specification defines a optional bi-directional communication through websocket.
-This not yet implemented.

 ## What Touchdesigner version does it support?